-While ABYC guidelines are exceptionally detailed, its important to remember that some items represent the minimum standard and a voluntary one at that.
-(While the U.S. Coast Guard sets forth a number of mandatory requirements for gasoline-powered vessels, its mute on the subject of diesel-fuel systems.)
-In some cases, Practical Sailors notion of a durable, safe, and long-lasting diesel tank installation differs from that of the ABYC guideline.
+While ABYC guidelines are exceptionally detailed, it’s important to remember that some items represent the minimum standard and a voluntary one at that.
+(While the U.S. Coast Guard sets forth a number of mandatory requirements for gasoline-powered vessels, it’s mute on the subject of diesel-fuel systems.)
+In some cases, s notion of a durable, safe, and long-lasting diesel tank installation differs from that of the ABYC guideline.
 For example, ABYC section H33.10.5 states that “fuel tanks shall be installed and restrained so the fuel tank does not move at the mounting surface more than one quarter of an inch.”
 We prefer to see no movement.

 For the most part, however, the ABYC standards on diesel-fuel system and tank installation, if followed, will result in a safe, long-lasting installation.